 In conjunction with our separation from Original Hillenbrand, we will enter into a tax sharing agreement with Original Hillenbrand that generally will govern Original Hillenbrand's and our respective rights, responsibilities and obligations after the distribution with respect to taxes, including ordinary course of business taxes and the preparation and filing of tax returns and the handling of tax audits.
-Included in the taxes to be addressed will be taxes, if any, incurred as a result of any failure of the distribution to qualify as a tax-free distribution for U.S. federal income tax purposes within the meaning of Sections 355 and 368(a)(1)(D) of the Code (including as a result of

-Section 355(e) of the Code).
+Included in the taxes to be addressed will be taxes, if any, incurred as a result of any failure of the distribution to qualify as a tax-free distribution for U.S. federal income tax purposes within the meaning of Sections 355 and 368(a)(1)(D) of the Code (including as a result of Section 355(e) of the Code).
 Under the tax sharing agreement, we expect that, with certain exceptions, we generally will be responsible for the payment of all income and non-income taxes attributable to our operations, and the operations of our direct and indirect subsidiaries, whether or not such tax liability is reflected on a consolidated or combined tax return filed by Original Hillenbrand.
 Other than the reimbursement or sharing of external and internal costs incurred as a result of and related to tax audits, no fees will be paid by either party to the other party under the tax sharing agreement.

 Notwithstanding the foregoing, we expect that, under the tax sharing agreement, we also generally will be responsible for any taxes imposed on Original Hillenbrand that arise from the failure of the distribution to qualify as a tax-free distribution for U.S. federal income tax purposes within the meaning of Sections 355 and 368(a)(1)(D) of the Code, to the extent that such failure to qualify is attributable to actions, events or transactions relating to our stock, assets or business, or a breach of the relevant representations or covenants made by us in the tax sharing agreement.
 In addition, we generally will be responsible for a portion of any taxes that arise from the failure of the distribution to qualify as a tax-free distribution for U.S. federal income tax purposes within the meaning of Sections 355 and 368(a)(1)(D) of the Code, if such failure is for any reason for which neither we nor Original Hillenbrand is responsible.
-We will be responsible for taxes based on a fraction, the numerator of which shall be the price of our stock based on the five trading days following the distribution.
+We will be responsible for taxes based on a fraction, the numerator of which shall be the price of our stock based on the five trading days after the distribution date and the denominator of which is the sum of the price of our stock and the price of Hill-Rom Holdings stock on the five trading days following the distribution.
 The tax sharing agreement also is expected to impose restrictions on our and Original Hillenbrand's ability to engage in certain actions following our separation from Original Hillenbrand and to set forth the respective obligations among us and Original Hillenbrand with respect to the filing of tax returns, the administration of tax contests, assistance and cooperation and other matters.